Blue Man Group·

 Dining in Times Square/Theatre District quick links: B.B.
 King Blues Club & Grill; Bobby Van's; Boomer Esiason's Stadium Grill at Bowlmor Lanes; Broadway Joe Steakhouse; Capizzi Pizzeria & Wine Bar; Churrascaria Plataforma; Da Rosina (Italian); Del Frisco's Double Eagle Steak House; Guantanamera (Cuban); Guy's American Kitchen & Bar; Hard Rock Cafe; HB Burger; Heartland Brewery & Chophouse; La Masseria (Italian); Patsy's (Italian); Pongsri Thai; Trattoria Dopo Teatro.

 Nightife in Times Square/Theatre District quick links: B.B.
 King Blues Club & Grill; 54 Below.

-Sightseeing in Times Square/Theatre District quick links: Bike and Roll NYC; Circle Line Sightseeing Cruises; CitySights NY (double-decker bus tours); Discovery Times Square; Gray Line Sightseeing; Madame Tussauds Wax Museum; OnBoard New York (tours); Radio City Music Hall; THE RIDE; Ripley's Believe It or Not!
+Sightseeing in Times Square/Theatre District quick links: Bike and Roll NYC; Circle Line Sightseeing Cruises; CitySights NY (double-decker bus tours); Discovery Times Square; Gray Line Sightseeing; Madame Tussauds Wax Museum; OnBoard New York (tours); Radio City Music Hall; Ripley's Believe It or Not!
 Odditorium; Top of the Rock Observation Deck

 For a complete list of Broadway, Off-Broadway, and Off-Off-Broadway shows, click here.